-All discoveries resulting from work supported in part by the Foundation should be made available to the public and scientific community through scientific channels such as national meetings and peer reviewed publications.
-Publications will acknowledge the support of EMF, and two reprints of each publication should be forwarded to the EMF.
+All discoveries resulting from work supported in part by the Emergency Medicine Foundation should be made available to the public and scientific community through approved scientific channels such as national meetings and peer reviewed publications.
+Publications will acknowledge the support of the Emergency Medicine Foundation and the appropriate corporate underwriter, if any.
+Two reprints of each publication should be forwarded to the Emergency Medicine Foundation.